bminer/node-blade/README.md

 		"Relax..."
 ```

-Assuming a local variable `whatever` is passed to the value with value "Blade",
+Assuming a local variable `whatever` is passed to the template with value "Blade",
 both of the examples above will render to this:

 ```html